CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 ### QA
 Add classes to the schedule and see if credit is added.
 If credit does not increase, then the test does not pass.
 If credit is gained for every instance of adding a class, then the test is passed.
+The test also fail if the amount of credits added are incorrect (For example:
+Add 1 credit for 0.5 credit class)

 ## Comprehensive Class Search Feature with Filtering
 ### Functionality